lucasktlee/posts/drafts/pe-co-investments.md

 In my experience, negotiating for co-investment rights can be thought of as a multivariate function with the following, non-exhaustive, variables:

 * The size of the limited partner’s capital commitment and the likelihood that the limited partner will commit capital to the fund sponsor’s successor funds, i.e. the financial value of the relationship to the fund sponsor
-* The capital available on short notice to the limited partner for making co-investments, i.e. the reliability of the limited partner as a funding source
+* The capital available on short notice to the limited partner for making co-investments, i.e. the reliability of the limited partner as a funding source<sup><a href="#fn05" id="fref05">5</a></sup>
 * The skill of the limited partner’s investment professionals and the speed of the limited partner’s investment decision-making process, i.e. the ability of the limited partner to evaluate an investment and decide whether to invest within the frequently tight timelines of a co-investment opportunity
 * The strategic, operational, and geographical value-add of the limited partner, i.e. the value that the limited partner brings to a portfolio company
+* The reputation of the limited partner, i.e. whether the fund sponsor and portfolio company would be comfortable being associated with the limited partner in press releases and news articles

 Often, these negotiations also reflect the personal relationships and trust that exists between the limited partner and the fund sponsor, since there is an element of discretion on the part of both the fund sponsor and the limited partner: the fund sponsor can decide if it wishes to offer part of an investment as a co-investment, and which limited partners or third parties to offer it to; the limited partner has the option—but not the obligation—to invest in any co-investment opportunity the fund sponsor shows it.

+The majority of these variables will be given, in the sense of being factors that you, as an investment professional, will have little ability to influence in the short-term.
+The one variable that you can affect in the short-term is the relationship and trust between your organization and the fund sponsor.
+It is, as has been often said in other contexts, a “people business”.

 ### Different Levels of Involvement in Co-investment

 Co-investors may have varying levels of involvement in a co-investment, ranging from completely passive providers of capital to actively partnering with the fund sponsor to drive operational improvements in the portfolio company.
 The level of involvement from the co-investors in the investment will often determine the appropriate structure and terms for the co-investment.

 A co-investment structure is often a bespoke structure tailored for _this_ specific deal and _these_ co-investors and no other.
 Yet, if one has seen enough co-investments, one begins to see common themes around which bespoke terms and structures are constructed.

 A co-investment structure tailored for an  investment by co-investors that prefer to be passive providers of capital is different from a structure tailored for an active partner.

-The former is likely to invest indirectly, through a special purpose co-investment vehicle controlled by the fund sponsor.
+The former is likely to invest indirectly, through a special purpose co-investment vehicle—often a limited partnership or limited liability company—controlled by the fund sponsor and have limited (or even no) control over the portfolio company.
+The latter is likely to invest directly in the portfolio company or a holding company incorporated by the fund sponsor to hold the investment and will negotiate for minority protections and representation on the board of directors of the portfolio company or holding company.

+Determining where on this spectrum a co-investor wishes to be is a _strategic_ decision that should be taken by the co-investor’s management team and may differ across asset classes and regions.
+It’s important for the co-investor to have a clear understanding of its strengths in

 ### Information and Due Diligence for Prospective Co-investors